newstack-cloud/celerity-docs/docs/runtime/scalable-websockets.md

 If a read request to check if a message ID has been processed fails, the message will be processed, where message delivery is prioritised over deduplication.
 :::

+[^1]: Redis OSS is the open-source version of Redis, depending on the environment, the runtime will choose an implementation that is compatible with the Redis OSS API (For example, Valkey is used in local environments and AWS ElastiCache is used for the AWS deployment target).